NALTP/Rules/README.md

         - (4) The player is deemed by the CRC to be beyond the skill level of Novice league.
       - (iii) Players will not be permitted to switch positions to circumvent these rules.
       - (iv) It is the responsibility of the player to confirm their eligibility for the draft.
-    - (b) Players who have no more than 100 minutes of competitive experience will be eligible to sign up for the Novice league draft even if they did not enter the Majors or Minors league drafts unless deemed too skilled by the CRC.
+    - (b) Players with fewer than 110 minutes minutes of competitive experience will be eligible to sign up for the Novice league draft even if they did not enter the Majors or Minors league drafts unless deemed too skilled by the CRC.
 Any other signups will be sparingly approved on a case by case basis.
     - (c) Players removed from the Major league draft by the CRC are not eligible to enter the Minor or Novice league drafts.
     - (d) Signups indicating zero availability on all game nights will be contacted by the CRC and removed if a conclusion cannot be reached.
     - (e) Players determined to be manipulating their value prior to the draft may be removed from the draft and/or subject to punishment in NALTP.
 See [Article IX, section D](#section-d---stock-manipulation) for more information on draft stock manipulation.